Skip to main content

 Used for Parkinson's Disease

-Gocovri (amantadine) is an NMDA antagonist.
-It's taken by adults with Parkinson’s disease (PD) to ease sudden uncontrolled movements (dyskinesia) caused by levodopa-containing PD medications.
-It can also help prevent "off" episodes of levodopa/carbidopa medications, like Sinemet.
-Gocovri (amantadine) is taken by mouth once a day at nighttime.
-Common side effects of this medication include hallucinations, dizziness, and dry mouth.
+Gocovri (amantadine) belongs to the drug class called NMDA antagonists.
+This medication is for adults with Parkinson’s disease (PD).
+It helps people taking levodopa medications with sudden, uncontrolled body movements (dyskinesia).
+It also helps prevent "off" episodes when levodopa/carbidopa medications wear off.
+Gocovri (amantadine) is a capsule you take by mouth once a day at bedtime.
+Common side effects are hallucinations, dizziness, and dry mouth.

 basics-icon